NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

 Reflex Low Latency’s default state is On |
 All Reflex modes (Off, On, On + Boost) function correctly |
 PC Latency (PCL) in the Reflex Test Utility is not 0.0 |
+Reflex Test Utility Report passed without warning with DLSS Frame Generation |
-Reflex Test Utility Report has "PASSED" with Reflex On |
+Reflex Test Utility Report passed without warning with Reflex On |
 Reflex does not significantly impact FPS (more than 4%) when Reflex is On <br> (On + Boost is expect to have some FPS hit for lowest latency) |
-Reflex Test Utility Report has "PASSED" with Reflex On + Boost |
+Reflex Test Utility Report passed without warning with Reflex On + Boost |
 Reflex Markers are always sent regardless of Reflex Low Latency mode state |
 Reflex Flash Indicator appears when left mouse button is pressed |
 Reflex UI settings are following the UI Guidelines |